keylimesoda/MaddenAmp/trunk/readme.txt

 * (NEW) Added support to estimate OVR rating by hitting calculate (From files by ReMiNiScE @ football-freaks.com)

-* Currently supports editing of most player attributes from a Madden 2005 roster file.
-Attributes that are not supported yet are either grayed out or are just not existent in the editor
+* (NEW) Nearly all player attributes (bar 5) are now editable

-* Search function to find specific players
+* Fast Search function to find specific players

 * Filter functions to narrow browsing down making it easy to move through players on teams/positions